-Using Bonus, Commission, or Variable Income to Qualify
+Using Bonus, Commission, or Variable Income to Qualify for a Mortgage

 How Lenders View Variable Income